|Nutritional Guidelines (per serving)|

-These easy Corn Fritters are sweet and delicate, and they're a great way to use fresh sweet corn once the thrill of eating fresh seasonal sweet corn has worn off a bit and you've had your fill of corn on the cob.
+These easy Corn Fritters are sweet and delicate, and they're a great way to use fresh sweet corn once the thrill of eating fresh corn-on-the-cob has worn off a bit and you've looking for something new.
 Serve these fritters plain or with a spicy Salsa Fresca, Cilantro Sauce, or other kicky sauce to highlight their sweetness.

-If you haven't made fritters before, get ready to discover a deliciosu way to cook up fresh vegetables.
+If you haven't made fritters before, get ready to discover a delicious way to cook up fresh vegetables.

 Feel free to double this recipe, for more fritter fun.